danielsobrado/CCDAK-Exam-Questions/Monitoring-Metrics/README.md

 ### Broker Metrics:
 - `UnderReplicatedPartitions`: Number of partitions that are under-replicated.
 Use case: Identifying replication issues.
 Alert if greater than 0.
 - `ActiveControllerCount`: Number of active controllers in the cluster.
 Use case: Ensuring controller failover is working correctly.
 Should be 1.
 Alert if not 1.
+(The **unique** controller takes care of Leader Election, Cluster Metadata, Rebalancing Partitions and Handling Broker Failures)
 - `OfflinePartitionsCount`: Number of partitions without an active leader.
 Use case: Detecting availability issues.
 Should be 0.
 Alert if greater than 0.
 - `RequestHandlerAvgIdlePercent`: Average idle percentage of the request handler thread pool.
 Use case: Monitoring request handling capacity.
 Low values may indicate resource contention.
 - `NetworkProcessorAvgIdlePercent`: Average idle percentage of the network thread pool.
 Use case: Monitoring network processing capacity.
 Low values suggest potential network bottlenecks.